 The module provides an introduction to the basic knowledge required to understand, design and work with basic electronic circuits and the basic principles underlying the process of Electronic Engineering.
-No previous electronics experience is assumed and the module proceeds via a sequence of lectures supported by simple exercises designed to give practical experience of the concepts introduced in the lectures.
+No previous electronics experience is assumed and the module proceeds via a sequence of lectures supported by labs designed to give an introduction to practical electronics.
+Professional engineering concepts including ethical practice and life cycle engineering are also introduced.

 Total contact hours: 40